micolous/sdl-fakeqwerty/README.md

 	libSDL-1.2.so.0 => /mnt/raid1/SteamLibrary/SteamApps/common/example/./lib/libSDL-1.2.so.0 (0xf7xxxxxx)
 ```

-There is also an xlib version which can be used as a fallback for games with other engines (eg: Allegro).
+There is also an xlib version which can be used as a fallback for games with other engines (eg: Allegro and Unity).

 You then need to figure out what architecture the game runs on, which can be done with `file`.